strongdm/aws-lab-in-a-box/README.md

 ```bash
 sdm login
 ```
-This is especially important if you're using the Windows CA target, as it will use the local process to pull the Windows CA Certificate.
+This is important if you're using the Windows CA target on versions under 2.0, as it will use the local process to pull the Windows CA Certificate.

+> [!Info]
+> As of version 2.0 of the lab, this has now been replaced by a new purpose built SDM Resource.
+Leaving here for historical purposes.
+>

 ## Configuration Variables